Jharkhand: Sports

 JRD TATA Sports Complex, Jamshedpur hosts football matches of Indian Super League and is the home of ISL based football club Jamshedpur FC.

 Cricket, hockey, and football are common games in Jharkhand.
-Players like Jaipal Singh, a former Indian hockey captain and Olympian and Manohar Topno currently play for the Indian Hockey team.
+Players like Jaipal Singh, a former Indian hockey captain and Olympian, and Manohar Topno currently play for the Indian hockey team.
 Jaipal Singh was the captain of the hockey team that won the first gold medal for India in the 1928 Summer Olympics in Amsterdam.
-Mahendra Singh Dhoni who was the captain of Indian cricket team and led the Indian cricket team to ICC Cricket World Cup glory on 2 April 2011, ending a 28-year wait to repeat the feat achieved by former Indian captain Kapil Dev in 1983 at Lord's, England is from here.
+Mahendra Singh Dhoni, a former captain of Indian cricket team who led the Indian cricket team to ICC Cricket World Cup glory on 2 April 2011, 28 years after former Indian captain Kapil Dev won the World Cup in 1983 at Lord's, England, is from here.

 Other notable cricketers from Jharkhand are Varun Aaron, Shahbaz Nadeem, and Saurabh Tiwary.
 He was one of the key batsmen in the Indian team that won the 2008 U/19 Cricket World Cup in Malaysia.
 Other sportspeople include Deepika Kumari, a young archer who won gold medal in the 2010 Commonwealth games in the women's individual recurve event.
 Nikki Pradhan currently a member of the national hockey team.
 Pradhan was the first female hockey player from Jharkhand to represent India in the Olympics.

 An International Cricket stadium with an indoor stadium and a practice ground has been constructed.
 This international stadium has hosted an International match between India and England on 19 January 2013.
 Apart from that, this stadium has hosted two IPL 6 matches for KKR and qualifier 2 of IPL 8 between CSK and RCB and Celebrity Cricket League Matches for Bhojpuri Dabanggs.
 A tennis academy, which was inaugurated by Sania Mirza and Shoaib Malik, also runs besides the cricket stadium.
 Ranchi is among six cities in Hockey India League to be played in January 2013.
 Ranchi franchise was bought by Patel-Uniexcel Group and the team named Ranchi Rhinos which is now being co-hosted by Mahendra Singh Dhoni and named as Ranchi Rays.